I am a graphic/web designer and online marketing coordinator interested in reading, green beauty, health and wellness, nutrition, and yoga.

-BookMooch - Bookmooch.com is my favorite used book swapping website.
-It's easy - just sign up for an account and add the SKU's of the books you would like to give away.
-Then you can either browse the collection of available books already on the site, or add those you want to a wishlist; you will be notified when books on your wishlist become available, but act fast - everyone else who wants that book is notified at the same time, and whoever speaks first gets the book.
+Bookmooch.com is my favorite used book-swapping website.
+It's easy - just sign up for an account and add the SKUs of the books you would like to give away.
+Then you can either browse the collection of available books already on the site or add those you want to a wishlist; you will be notified when books on your wishlist become available but act fast - everyone else who wants that book is notified at the same time, and whoever speaks first gets the book.

-It is almost free to use BookMooch - the books themselves are free, but you have to pay shipping on the books you send out.
-Don't worry, media mail at the post office is rather inexpensive (less than you would pay for most books at a used book store).
+It is almost free to use BookMooch - the books themselves are free, but you have to pay for the shipping on the books you send out.
+Don't worry; media mail at the post office is rather inexpensive (less than you would pay for most books at a used bookstore).
 The books you request, however, come to your home at no charge.
 This works on a point system.
 You earn points for books you mail out, and you can spend them to have books mailed to you.
-Just make sure that when you receive a book, you login to BookMooch and mark it as "received."
-That way the person who sent it can get their points.
+Just make sure that when you receive a book, you log in to BookMooch and mark it as "received."
+That way, the person who sent it can get their points.

-Paperback Swap - I've used this website often, though a bit less frequently than Book Mooch; but Paperback Swap does have a few perks over the other.
-First, if you run out of credits, but you really want to request a book, you can purchase more - the cost is $3.95 per credit, which will get you one book.
+I've used this website often, though a bit less frequently than Book Mooch, but Paperback Swap does have a few perks over the other.
+First, if you run out of credits but you really want to request a book, you can purchase more - the cost is $3.95 per credit, which will get you one book.
 Second, for books on your wishlist, you are put in a waiting list order.
-This means that if you are the next on the list, you get dibs on the book, instead of having to race to beat everyone else to it.
+This means that if you are the next on the list, you get dibs on the book instead of having to race to beat everyone else to it.

 There are other sites like these, but I have not used them.
-I'll list them here so you can check them out for yourself.
+I'll list one here so you can check it out for yourself.

 Find Cheap Books at Local Book Sales